 Before submitting your manuscript to Journal of Chinese Writing Systems, please ensure you have read the Aims & Scope.

-Journal of Chinese Writing Systems publishes Original Article, Review Article, Book Review, and Letter to Editor-in-Chief.
+Journal of Chinese Writing Systems publishes Original Article (Research Article), Review Article, Book Review, Editor’s Word and Letter to the Editor.

-Original Article is generally restricted to a maximum of 10,000 words, including all elements (title page, abstracts, key words, references, illustrations, etc.).
+Original Article and Review Article are generally restricted to a maximum of 10,000 words, including all elements (title page, abstracts, key words, references, illustrations, etc.).
 Authors who suspect that their articles will have to be cut anyway should make the required deletions before submitting.

-Review Article, Book Review are generally restricted to a maximum of 5,000 words, including title page , references, abstracts, key words and illustrations if necessary.
+Book Review are generally restricted to a maximum of 3,000 words, including references and illustrations if necessary.

-Comments on current issues and Letter to Editor-in-Chief is generally restricted to a maximum of 1,000 words, including biographies, no need to submit other elements such as abstracts, key words, references, illustrations, etc.
+Editor’s Word and Letter to the Editor are generally restricted to a maximum of 2,000 words, including biographies, no need to submit other elements such as abstracts, key words, references, illustrations, etc.

 1.3.1 Make your article discoverable